The First Personality Reading Based On

 Love as this aspiration of the soul towards that which is above, this real force that drives the soul towards the higher spheres.

-The proposals and the ways have been very diverse, but the characteristic of the classical approach is the need to bring together the mind, the feelings and the body.
+The proposals and the ways have been very diverse, but the characteristic of the classical approach is the need to bring together the mind, the soul and the body.
 Beyond the multiplicity of paths, it is the common point that links them all: thinking and acting in the same direction.

-1. The notions of Logos and Cosmos
+1. The notion of Logos

 From ancient China to Greece, from Siberia to the Christian world of the pre-Columbian Maya to Pharaonic Egypt, the common denominator of all Traditions is that of an esoteric constitution of man based on a ternary structure of the Universe.